CHRONIC BACK PAIN

 MUSCLE WEAKNESS, LOSS OF PROPRIOCEPTION, AND INFLAMMATION

-Back in 2010, the journal Spine published a study (Increased Intramuscular Pressure in Lumbar Paraspinal Muscles and Low back Pain) that helped shed some light on this topic.
-For at least a couple of decades previous to this, researchers had realized that Increased Intramuscular Pressure (IIP) in the spinal errectors / para-spinal muscles (aka backstraps for you DEER HUNTERS) was related to pain, but did not understand the mechanism.
+Back in 2010, the journal Spine published a study (Increased Intramuscular Pressure in Lumbar Paraspinal Muscles and Low back Pain) which helped shed some light on this topic.
+For at least a couple of decades previous to this, researchers had realized that Increased Intramuscular Pressure (IIP) in the spinal errectors / para-spinal muscles (aka backstraps for you deer hunters) was related to pain, but did not understand the mechanism.
 Not surprisingly, it turned out to be inflammation.
-The thing was, once the process got going, it could feed itself, as IIP was not only caused by inflammation, but actually caused inflammation (see last link of previous paragraph).
+The thing was, once the process got going, it could feed itself, as IIP was not only caused by inflammation, but actually had the power to produce inflammation (see last link of previous paragraph for more info on this vicious cycle).

 Last year, the European Journal of Pain (Inflammation of the Thoracolumbar Fascia Excites and Sensitizes Rat Dorsal Horn Neurons) went even deeper by looking at the relationship between a sensitized dosal horn (pain arising from an overstimulated portion of the spinal cord that carries pain messages) and inflammation.
-They discovered that not only does this inflammation cause pain, but it actually causes the pain to spread to adjacent nerve levels.
+They discovered that not only does this inflammation cause pain, but it actually causes the pain to spread to adjacent nerve levels, almost like an unholy neuro-infection.
 What science is beginning to show us is that at least some of this pain is coming from the Thoracolumbar Fascia itself (anytime pain comes from the cord or brain, you run a greater risk of developing CENTRAL SENSITIZATION).

 For instance, July's issue of the Journal of Bodywork and Movement Therapies (Evidence for the Existence of Nociceptors in Rat Thoracolumbar Fascia) dealt with this issue of pain receptors in FASCIA.
 We'll get to this momentarily, but let's first talk about nociception.
 Nociceptors are the nerve endings that sense things that are "noxious" to the body (inflammation, extreme temperatures, mechanical issues such as crushing, pinching, or cutting, etc).
 The messages from these nerve endings end up in the dorsal horn of the spinal cord, where they make their way to the brain to be interpreted as pain.